ClimateCompatibleGrowth/GeoH2/README.md

 The downloaded data is saved in the Cutouts folder.
 Ensure that you have space on your computer to store the data, which can be several GB depending on the length of your time period and size of your area.

-# Optimize conversion and transportation
+## Optimize conversion and transportation

-Calculates the cost of the optimal hydrogen transportation and conversion strategy from each hexagon to each demand center using both pipelines and road transport using parameters from `technology_parameters.xlsx`, `demand_parameters.xlsx`, and `country_parameters.xlsx`.
+Calculate the cost of the optimal hydrogen transportation and conversion strategy from each hexagon to each demand center using both pipelines and road transport using parameters from `technology_parameters.xlsx`, `demand_parameters.xlsx`, and `country_parameters.xlsx`.

 You can run this script by entering the following command in your terminal: